ikunetwork/WhitePaper/README.md

 ### Direct Monetization of Research Data

 IKU is built on Ethereum, leveraging smart contracts to transact in digital R&D assets without the necessity of a middle man \(VC, investment banks, Big Pharma, etc.\).
 Specifically, research data will be stored on Inter Planetary File System IPFS and then hashed.
 The hash is proof of data existence - therefore proving genesis of the data and copyright title provenance.
-The research data itself is openly available for anyone to see, but is protected from a third party's commercial explotiation through the copyright.<sup>[29](#f29)</sup> This hash is tokenized and traded on the blockchain, enabling cryptographic, timestamped validation of each transaction, providing the current state of IKU.
+The research data itself is openly available for anyone to see, but is protected from a third party's commercial explotiation through the copyright.<sup>[29](#f29)</sup> This hash is tokenized as memory providing copyright provenance and traded on the blockchain which enables cryptographic, timestamped validation of each transaction, providing the current state of IKU.
 See Figure D below

 **Figure D: IKU Smart Contracts**